SekerDAO/Usul/README.md

 ### Proposal Module

 This is the core module that is registed with the Gnosis Safe.
 This module operates in a similar way as the [Compound.Finance](https://github.com/compound-finance/compound-protocol/tree/master/contracts/Governance) DAOs with token weighted votes on proposals.
 These proposals can have a minimum token delegation threshold for being accepted to the contract.
-Voting is passed by having more votes than the voting threshold and mahority of yes votes.
+Voting is passed by having more votes than the voting threshold and majority of yes votes.
 Once passed proposals enter a queue period for safety where a trusted role can have time to prevent attacks.
 All thresholds are updatable by governance proposal or role bypass if desired.

 #### Proposal Structure
 ```